 While I went with dipping pizza in a pool of Pot d'Huile, chefs have been experimenting with the olive oil in much more interesting ways.
 In San Francisco, Barzatto chef Michelle Minori does an herbaceous PdH Basil Almond Pesto.
 And chef Wes Rowe of WesBurger N' More makes Willie Nelson Tots using frozen Tater Tots, garlic, parsley, salt, and Pot d'Huile.

-Pot d'Huile's flavour is grassy and subtle, and versatile enough to pair nicely with a lot of food.
+Pot d'Huile's flavor is grassy and subtle, and versatile enough to pair nicely with a lot of food.
 Pizza?
 Yes.
 Salad?
 Of course.
 Maybe I even took a swig of it right out of the bottle.
 Maybe I did that twice.
-There's a lot of room for inventiveness—just make sure to keep the oil below 314 degrees Fahrenheit to retain the oil's psychoactive effects.
+There's a lot of room for inventiveness—just make sure to keep the oil below 314° F to retain the oil's psychoactive effects.

-If you're in California, you can buy the oil online or in select San Francisco dispensaries in two sizes.
+If you're in California, you can buy the oil online or in select San Francisco dispensaries in two sizes: 125ml ($50) and 25ml ($16).
 Unfortunately, no shipping the oil elsewhere.
 "We'd be breaking federal law if we were to do so," Crespo said.
 "We are only within the state of California," though he does plan on setting up sister entities in different states to offer more people the opportunity to enjoy his product.